preciofishbone/OmniaDocs/tenant-management/features/index.rst

 Site scoped Omnia Features
 ***************************
+**Omnia Document Management Authoring site** Deploys the required artifacts (document libraries, controls etc) on site level necessary in order to work with controlled documents.

+**Omnia Document Management Create Document Wizard** Deploys the Omnia Create Document Wizard.
+When this feature is activated, the Omnia Wizard replaces the standard options for "New" in classic Documents libraries and "Add" in Controlled Documents libraries.

 **Omnia Intranet News Center** Turns the site into a News Center.
 Deploys a new welcome page to the site with the News Start Page layout.
 Deploys the Enterprise keywords column to the pages library and sets the default value to the Article column to [today].
 Enables Contact, Article Date and Enterprise Keywords in view and edit mode.
 Sets the navigation on the site to structured navigation.

 **Omnia Intranet Social** Makes comments and likes available in pages on the site.